Is $J^{PC}=3^{-+}$ molecule possible?: Abstract

 \section{Abstract}

-Motivated by the observation of several molecule candidates in the heavy quark sector, we discuss the possibility of a state with $J^{PC}=3^{-+}$.
+The confirmation of charged charmonium-like states indiates that heavy quark molecules should exist.
+We here discuss the possibility of a molecule state with $J^{PC}=3^{-+}$.
 In a one-boson-exchange model investigation for the S wave $C=+$ $D^*\bar{D}_2^*$ states, one finds that the strongest attraction is in the case $J=3$ and $I=0$ for both $\pi$ and $\sigma$ exchanges.
-Numerical analysis indicates that this hadronic bound state may exist.
-If a state around the $D^*\bar{D}_2^*$ threshold ($\approx$4472 MeV) in the channel $J/\psi\omega$ (P wave) is observed, the heavy quark spin symmetry implies that it is not a $c\bar{c}$ meson and the $J^{PC}$ are very likely to be $3^{-+}$.
+Numerical analysis indicates that this hadronic bound state might exist if a phenomenological cutoff parameter around 2.3 GeV (1.5 GeV) is reasonable with a dipole (monopole) type form factor in the one-pion-exchange model.
+The cutoff for binding solutions may be reduced to a smaller value once the $\sigma$ exchange contribution is included.
+If a state around the $D^*\bar{D}_2^*$ threshold ($\approx$4472 MeV) in the channel $J/\psi\omega$ (P wave) is observed, the heavy quark spin symmetry implies that it is not a $c\bar{c}$ meson and the $J^{PC}$ are likely to be $3^{-+}$.